Home

 Understanding Data Types and Structures in Python vs. R

 These programming languages understand the complexity of a data set based on its variables and data types.
 Yes!
-Let’s say you have a data set with one million rows and 50 columns.
-How would these programming languages understand the data ?
+Let's say you have a data set with one million rows and 50 columns.
+How would these programming languages understand the data?

 Basically, both R and Python have pre-defined data types.
 The dependent and independent variables get classified among these data types.
 And, based on the data type, the interpreter allots memory for use.
 Python supports the following data types:

 1. Numbers – It stores numeric values.
 These numeric values can be stored in 4 types: integer, long, float, and complex.
-Let’s understand them.

-• Integer – It refers to whole numbers such as 10,13,91,102, etc. It is the same as R’s integer type.
+• Integer – Whole numbers such as 10, 13, 91, 102.
+Same as R's integer type.

 Since R is a statistical computing language, all the functions to manipulate data and reading variables are available inherently.
 On the other hand, python hails all the data analysis / manipulation / visualization functions from external libraries.
 Python has several libraries for data manipulation and machine learning.
 The most important ones are:

-2. Scipy – It is used for doing scientific computing in python.
+2. Scipy – Scientific computing in python.

 In a way, python for a data scientist is largely about mastering the libraries stated above.
 However, there are many more advanced libraries which people have started using.
 Therefore, for practical purposes you should remember the following things:

-2. List – This is also similar to R’s List.
+2. List – Equivalent to R’s list.

 Until here, I hope you've understood the basics of data types and data structures in R and Python.
 Now, let's start working with them!